Math Calculators

 • 4 × 8 = 32

-In each factor pair, one of the numbers represents the number of guests, and the other number represents the number of cupcakes each guest will receive at the end of the party.
+In each factor pair, one number represents the number of guests, while the other represents the exact number of cupcakes each guest will receive at the end of the party.